mco-gh/mco.dev/content/post/politics/abortion.md

 <!--more-->

-How on Earth did I reach this conclusion?
+How on Earth did I reach such a conclusion?
 In their 2005 bestseller, *Freakonomics*, Steven Dubner and Stephen Levitt famously analysed the inner workings of a crack gang, the truth about real-estate agents, the telltale grades of a cheating schoolteacher, and other fascinating and quirky socialogical topics.

 One of the most memorable chapters has to do with why the US experienced a dramatic reduction in all forms of crime in the mid-90s.
 Multiple possible causes are considered, but evidence shows the strong impact of an event that occurred 20 years earlier: the Roe v.
 Wade Supreme Court decision of 1973 legalizing abortion as a constitutional right.